 You will need to attend our Volunteer Orientation Class prior to volunteering at the shelter.
 This class is a basic training session on safe animal handling procedures and protocols at DOCPAC.
 If you are under the age of 16, you must be accompanied by an adult at all times during your volunteer hours.
 The adult(s) who will be accompanying the child must take our Volunteer Orientation Class.
 A strict ratio of one adult to every two minors will be enforced.
 Volunteers must be at least 10 years of age.
 There will be no exceptions to this rule.

-Volunteer Orientation is held at DOCPAC twice per month.
-Dates are subject to change.
-Seating is limited, so you must pre-register for the class.
-You can pre-register by calling or visiting the shelter.
+Volunteer Orientation Class is held at DOCPAC one Saturday per month from 9:30am-11:00am.(Contact DOCPAC for orientation dates) Seating is limited, so you must pre-register for the class.
+You can pre-register by calling 361-575-8573 or visiting the shelter.
 Please wear appropriate, comfortable clothing and tennis shoes.
-NO FLIP FLOPS.

 To register for Volunteer Orientation, the following must be complete.